Motivational Interviewing Groups: Moving Together Toward Change

-- In order to be eligible and register for the MI for Groups series, applicants are required to complete the 4-hour, free, self-paced, online course Tour of MI: An Interprofessional Road Map for Behavior Change and submit an electronic copy of your certificate of completion during the registration process.
-TOUR OF MI CEUs: Participants can take the Tour of MI course and receive a FREE Certificate of Completion.
-CEUs are offered at an additional price of $20.00.
+- To be eligible and register for this series, applicants are required to first complete either (1) an Intro to MI live virtual or face-to-face training offered by the PSATTC or (2) the 4-hour, free self-paced, online course Tour of MI: An Interprofessional Road Map for Behavior Change and submit the electronic copy of your certificate of completion from either of these trainings during the registration process

 - Access to appropriate technology to utilize Zoom videoconferencing platform (internet connection, webcam, laptop/tablet, speakers and microphone)

 - Attend a one-hour online Orientation on May 3, 2023 (refer to chart above for scheduled dates/times in your time zone)